Kanker State

 Kanker State (कांकेर) was one of the princely states of India during the period of the British Raj.
-Its last ruler signed the accession to the Indian Union in 1947.
+Its last ruler, Maharajadhiraj Bhanu Pratap Deo, signed the accession to the Indian Union in 1947.

 Kanker State was located north of Bastar State and, except for the valley of the Mahanadi in its eastern part, it consisted mostly of hills covered by forests in which teak (Tectona grandis), sirsā (Dalbergia latifolia), śāl (Shorea robusta) and bījāsāl (Pterocarpus marsupium) predominated.
-The state had 63,610 inhabitants in 1881 and 103,536 in 1901, more than half of which were Gonds.
+The state had 63,610 inhabitants in 1881 and 103,536 in 1901, more than half of whom were Gonds.
 Kanker town in Kanker District, Chhattisgarh, was the capital of the state and the see of the Raja's residence.
-The languages spoken in the state were mainly Chhattisgarhi and Gondi.
+The languages spoken in the state were mainly Chhattisgarhi, Halbi and Gondi.

 Origin

 The early history of the state is obscure.
 According to tradition Kanker was ruled in the early 2nd century by Raja Satkarni of the Satavahana dynasty.
 As per another source the Kanker family came to this region from Puri of Odisha.
 The ancestor of the rajas of Kanker, Raja Veer Kanhar Dev, the king of Jagannath Puri, abdicated his throne due to leprosy and moved to Sihawa, from where the Mahanadi River originates.
-There he spent his time in worship until one night he had a dream that if he took a bath in a tank at Sihawa, his leprosy would be cured.
-The dream turned out to be true and the people, surprised by this event, elected him the king.
+There he spent his time in worship until one night he had a dream that if he took a bath in a tank at Sihawa, he would be cured.
+The dream turned out to be true and the people, surprised by this event, elected him king.
 Veer Kanhar Dev founded the Chandra dynasty of Kanker and ruled until 1404.

 History

-During the rule of the Haihaiyavansi dynasty in Chhattisgarh, the raja of Kanker held the Dhamtari region and was in tributary relationship with the Haihaiyavansi king.
+During the rule of the Haihaiyavansi dynasty in Chhattisgarh, the raja of Kanker held the Dhamtari region and was in a tributary relationship with the Haihaiyavansi king.
 When the Haihaiyavansi Kingdom fell to the Maratha invasion in 1740, the Kanker kingdom came under the supremacy of Mohan Singh, the vassal Haihaya ruler.
-On Mohan Singh's death, it came under Bimbaji Bhonsle, the Maratha governer of Chhattisgarh.
+On Mohan Singh's death, it came under Bimbaji Bhonsle, the Maratha governor of Chhattisgarh.

 Under the Marathas, the Kanker State was held on condition of furnishing a military contingent 500 strong whenever needed.
 The state was occupied by the Marathas of Nagpur in 1809 and the Raja of Kanker, Bhup Deo was deprived of his power.
-In 1818, the British resident of Nagpur State, Mr. Richard Jenkins, restored Bhup Deo to his throne on payment of a tribute of Rs 500.
+In 1818, the British resident of Nagpur State, Richard Jenkins, restored Bhup Deo to his throne on payment of a tribute of Rs 500.
 The tribute imposed on Kanker State was remitted in 1823.

-At the time of the British Raj Kanker was one among the 26 feudatory states of the Chhattisgarh States Agency.
+At the time of the British Raj, Kanker was one among the 26 feudatory states of the Chhattisgarh States Agency.
 The princely rulers had good administrative qualities, were relatively popular with their people, and constructed several temples and schools.
-The state's accession to the Indian Union was signed by its last ruler Bhanupratap Deo on 15 August 1947.
+The state's instrument of accession to the Indian Union was signed by its last ruler Bhanupratap Deo on 15 August 1947.